-• Providing students in grades 9-12 with information on how a parent may lawfully abandon a newborn
+• Providing students in grades 9-12 with information on how a parent may lawfully abandon a newborn o Meningococcal meningitis and influenza and their vaccines at the beginning of each year

 In accordance with GS 7B-500, INVEST COLLEGIATE will annually provide students in Grades 9 through 12 with information regarding how a parent may lawfully abandon a newborn.
 The Guidance Counselor and School Nurse will plan and implement the protocol for sharing this information.
 This protocol will remain on file in the school office.